-Mr. Hambrecht has served on numerous boards of directors, including Castelle, Inc. (Nasdaq: CSTL), an electronics company that was sold in July 2007 where he served as chairman of the audit committee.
-He also served on the boards of a number of private companies in the electronics, software and recreation industries.
+Mr. Hambrecht serves on the boards of a number of public and private companies.
 In addition to CSF, he is presently on the board of the non-profit Institute for Transportation and Development Policy, an organization that provides technical and political support for smart transportation policies in cities in developing countries.

 CSF Board Secretary, Senior Scholar at the Nicholas Institute at Duke University, Durham, NC, USA